zhangmeng88/doris-zh-translation/en/docs/doris-desktop-user-guide.md

 ### Working with certificates that use textual data
 If the imported data does not contain codes but textual conditions, then the tool will add codes using text-to-code processing during the importing phase.
 This process places the auto-assigned codes in the `Code(auto)` column in the tool together with an additional column `Match` that shows the quality of the text-to-code matching process.

-We suggest all matching levels except for `GoodMatch` need to be manually checked by experts.
+We suggest that automatic text to code conversions are checked by experts especially when the match is not a `GoodMatch`
 ![Text to code columns](img/texttocode-columns.png){: style="width:60%"}

 Text-to-code conversion issues button can be used to easily filter out the cases that contain text-to-code processing with non-GoodMatch results.